Enalean/tuleap/docs/secure-coding-practices.md

 ### When?

-Issue can be encountered when doing cryptographic operations such as encrypting, signing or hashing data.
+Issues can be encountered when doing cryptographic operations such as encrypting, signing or hashing data.

 ### What is this?